 What is Repurposing Content?

-Repurposing content allows you to consistently put out quality content across various channels without having to devote the majority of your time to content writing.
+Repurposing content allows you to consistently put out quality content across various channels without devoting the majority of your time to content writing.
 To put it simply, it’s an efficient use of your time.

 How to Repurpose Content